-Are you struggling to lose weight even though it seems like you’re doing everything right?
-Although the key to weight loss really is a simple math equation, there may be other factors playing the villain in your weight loss story.
+Are you struggling to lose weight despite doing all the right things?
+Although the key to weight loss seems to be a simple equation of eating less and burning more, there could be other factors sabotaging your fitness journey.

 Why can hormones affect weight loss?

 As we know, hormones support many vital functions within the body, including our ability to maintain muscle, lose body fat, and experience stress and hunger.
 When a hormonal imbalance occurs, it becomes considerably harder to lose weight.

 But don’t worry if your progress has plateaued, hormones are not the be-all and end-all for weight loss.
 Remember to prioritise your food quality and calorie intake to reap the benefits of a healthy diet and create an environment for optimal hormone production.

 Hormones that affect female weight loss include:

 Calorie balance is the number of calories you consume daily (food and drink) compared to the number of calories you burn.
 If the amount you eat is less than you burn, you are in a calorie deficit – meaning you should lose weight.

 Fat loss is generally a longer process for women compared to men, but as with any long-term goal, consistency and adherence are the keys to success.
 Although calorie deficit is the key factor in weight loss, it does not mean hormones are irrelevant – it’s actually the opposite – they can have a massive impact.

 Many factors can affect your hormone levels, including:

 And when a hormonal imbalance occurs, losing weight may seem impossible.
 But keeping an eye on your hormones can help you understand whether they are sabotaging your weight loss.